top of page

 1 Samuel 6:1-18

-29. The king of Syria sent a large army with horses and chariots to Dothan to kill Elisha.
+27. How did Elisha spoil the plans of the king of Syria, who sent a large army with horses and chariots to Dothan to kill Elisha?

 They arrived late at night and surrounded the city.